archlinux/aur/README.md

-## Command line stock and cryptocurrency portfolio tracker.
+## Command line and GTK stock and cryptocurrency portfolio tracker.
 #### How to install:
 Before installation, make sure all dependencies are installed:
 * curl